 Don’t set yourself up for failure after the holidays by focusing on all the foods you should avoid.
 Deprivation leads to a feeling of scarcity, which drives cravings for a certain food.
-For instance, if you tell yourself you can never have ice cream, then all you’ll want is ice cream.
-Instead, focus on the foods you should be eating.
-This takes away the feeling of deprivation and guilt and steers you in the direction of success.
+Instead, focus on the foods you

-Focus on eating more vegetables at every meal.
-Make your goal to simply cover half your plate with vegetables.
+should be eating.
+Make your goal to cover half your plate with vegetables at every meal.
 By doing this, you fill yourself with fiber and have less room on your plate (and in your stomach) for higher-calorie foods.
 This simple change will help to promote healthy post-holiday weight loss without leaving you feeling hungry or deprived.

 When you splurge, also balance that by pulling tight on the reins.
 For example, if I went out for a decadent dinner, the next day I really try and make sure my meals are healthier and my portions are controlled.
 Have a festive lunch planned?
 Yoga is a must in the morning.
 I really try and avoid the all-or-nothing attitude.

 Keri Gans, RDN, NYC-based nutritionist and author of The Small Change Diet